Titanic Captain Smith statue Hanley move campaign

 Phil Ball, who is behind the campaign, said: "Lichfield has got no connections to the Titanic; no connections to Captain Smith.

-"It was just somewhere to stick a statue."'Borrow it'
+"It was just somewhere to stick a statue."

 But Mike Wilcox, leader of Lichfield District Council, said that moving the statue was not an option.